fiverr/rollout_dashboard/README.md

 You can easily do that by editing the `config` file in [Rollout-Service](https://github.com/fiverr/rollout_service)

+## How do I restrict the google authentication to specific users list.

+You can do that by specifying the ALLOWED_USERS_EMAILS env var in [Rollout-Service](https://github.com/fiverr/rollout_service)

 ## Where do I get google auth credentials?

 You can generate the credentials at [google console](https://console.cloud.google.com/).